-15 Prevention of Money Laundering and Terrorist Financing
+15 Sanctions, Prevention of Money Laundering and Terrorist Financing

-GC Group has determined to prevent itself at all times from falling into any cycle of money laundering or the financing of terrorism.
+GC Group is committed to strict adherence to all applicable sanctions, anti-money laundering, and combat terrorism financing regulations.
+All employees, at all levels, must be aware of the risks and potential consequences associated with non-compliance, including legal liabilities, financial losses, reputational damage, and potential loss of business opportunities.
+To mitigate these risks, GC Group has established guidelines and encouraged all employees to follow when conducting business.
+In addition, GC Group has determined to prevent itself at all times from falling into any cycle of money laundering or the financing of terrorism.
 This is achieved by establishing a set of clear policies and guidelines for GC Group to follow when conducting business.
 GC Group places great importance on the stringent monitoring and reporting to responsible authorities any sign of misconduct or unlawful acts.
 And at the same time, accurate accounts and records of all transactions, financial facts and assets, are to be professionally and properly maintained as stipulated by applicable national and international laws.

 Before engaging in business, executives and employees are to be reminded to obtain fundamental facts regarding the customers or trading partners they are dealing with.
-Such facts include basic business information like people who are directors and the person with authorised signatories; major shareholders directly holding at least 30% of shares or any other percentage as stipulated in relevant laws, rules and regulations; their business objectives, as well as, business relationships with GC Group.
+Such facts include basic business information like people who are directors and the person with authorized signatories; major shareholders directly holding at least 30% of shares or any other percentage as stipulated in relevant laws, rules and regulations; their business objectives, as well as, sanction screening.
 Such information can be obtained simply by checking with readily available government documents or those issued by trustworthy independent organizations.
-Following these guidelines is an easy yet efficient way to prevent GC Group from being used as an intermediary in money laundering or terrorism financing.
+Also, sanctions lists should be maintained and regularly updated based on information from governmental and intergovernmental organizations.
+Following these guidelines is an easy yet efficient way to prevent GC Group from violating sanctions, being used as an intermediary in money laundering or terrorism financing.

-2 Fully co-operate with relevant agencies in complying with regulatory as well as national and international measures to prevent and suppress money laundering and combat terrorism financing.
+2 Fully co-operate with relevant agencies in complying with regulatory as well as national and international measures to prevent and suppress sanction busting activities, money laundering and combat terrorism financing.

 3 Refrain from any acts aimed at concealing or covering up any unlawful conditions in order to make them appear legal.
-Such conditions include the acquisition of any location, distribution right, transfer right, or any other rights which involve illegal activities according to the Anti-Money Laundering and Combating the Financing of Terrorism (AML/CFT).
+Such conditions include the acquisition of any location, distribution right, transfer right, or any other rights which involve illegal activities according to Sanctions, the Anti-Money Laundering and Combating the Financing of Terrorism (AML/CFT).
 Also, any behavior that supports the aforementioned acts must be avoided.

-Caution must be taken when completing a transaction with any person or juristic person suspected of violating the laws on money laundering and terrorism financing.
+Caution must be taken when completing a transaction with any person or juristic person suspected of violating sanctions, the laws on money laundering and terrorism financing.
 Such violations are, for example, offenses relating to drugs and sexuality (such as trafficking in women and children and female prostitution); public fraud; embezzlement and business fraud in financial institutions; malfeasance; any act of extortion, blackmail or any similar illegal wrongdoing; customs evasion according to customs law; terrorism offences according to the Criminal Code; gambling offences (only when charged for hosting or facilitating gambling activities); election fraud; and, human trafficking.